Optimism Stabilizes Thompson Sampling for Adaptive Inference: Theoretical Guarantees

 \item[(b)] (Sharp suboptimal asymptotics) For each $a\notin\mathcal S^\star$,

 \end{enumerate} Consequently, TS with variance inflation is stable with respect to the deterministic sequences

 \end{theorem}

-\begin{proof}[Proof of Theorem \ref{thm:main}] See Appendix~\ref{appendix:thm:main} for a detailed proof. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:main}] See Appendix~\ref{appendix:thm:main} for a detailed proof. \end{proof}

-Theorem~\ref{thm:main} shows that this form of optimism yields stability for any fixed $K\ge 2$, including the regime $m>1$ with multiple optimal arms.
-Part~(a) implies that the algorithm does not collapse onto a single optimal arm; instead, it allocates asymptotically uniformly over $\mathcal S^\star$.
-Part~(b) gives sharp suboptimal pull-count asymptotics: each suboptimal arm is sampled on the $\variance\log T$ scale with the canonical $2/\Delta_a^2$ constant, matching the classical instance-dependent rate up to the inflation factor \citep{lattimore2020bandit,khamaru2024inference}.
+Theorem~\ref{thm:main} shows that this form of optimism yields stability for any fixed \(K\ge2\), including the multiple-optimal-arm regime.
+Part~(a) implies that the algorithm does not collapse onto a single optimal arm; instead, it allocates asymptotically uniformly over \(\mathcal S^\star\).
+Part~(b) gives the sharp asymptotic characterization of suboptimal pulls: for every \(a\notin\mathcal S^\star\), \(N_{a,T}\sim (2\variance/\Delta_a^2)\log(T/\variance)\).
+This is the precise centering for variance-inflated TS throughout the full inflation regime covered by Theorem~\ref{thm:main}.
+In the narrower regime considered by~\citet{halder2025stable}, namely \(\log\log T\ll\variance\ll\sqrt{\log T}\), one has \(\log\variance=o(\log T)\) and hence \(\log(T/\variance)\sim\log T\).
+Thus their \(2\variance\log T/\Delta_a^2\) scale is consistent with this centering in the overlap, while the distinction between \(\log T\) and \(\log(T/\variance)\) becomes essential in the broader regime allowed by~\eqref{eq:gamma-growth}.
+Compared with~\citet{halder2025stable}, whose stability analysis covers the cases with at most two optimal arms under the narrower inflation window \(\log\log T\ll\variance\ll\sqrt{\log T}\), Theorem~\ref{thm:main} handles arbitrary fixed \(K\), including \(|\mathcal S^\star|\ge3\), under the broader condition \(\variance\to\infty\) and \(\variance(\log T)^2/T\to0\).
+The proof uses a winner-map viewpoint and a Lyapunov-drift argument to control the balancing of multiple optimal arms.
+It also uses a geometric coupling argument to obtain the sharp suboptimal pull counts.
+Section~\ref{sec:proof:sketch} gives an overview of these new proof ideas.

-\paragraph{Stability via mean bonus.} Algorithm~\ref{alg:ts} with Option~\ref{option:C} implements optimism by shifting the posterior mean rather than inflating its variance.
-While this modification appears qualitatively different, the next theorem shows that it yields a similar stability picture as variance inflation.
+\paragraph{Stability via mean bonus.} Algorithm~\ref{alg:ts} with Option~\ref{option:C} implements optimism by shifting the index center rather than inflating the index variance.
+While this modification appears qualitatively different, the next theorem shows that it yields a similar stability picture to variance inflation.